sadhoss/AzureBatchEndpoint/readme.md

 <br>

 #### Deploy Technology | Azure ML Batch Endpoint
 Batch endpoints in Azure Machine Learning Workspace lets you process large datasets efficiently by running predictions in the background.
 It streamlines your workflow by automating and scheduling tasks, so you can sit back, relax, and maybe even grab a coffee while the magic happens.

+Microsoft doc; [What are batch endpoints? - Azure Machine Learning | Microsoft Learn](https://learn.microsoft.com/en-us/azure/machine-learning/concept-endpoints-batch?view=azureml-api-2).
+BUT, as you will see later, it is somewhat lacking and **incorrect**!!
+(07.2024)

 <figure>
   <img src="Attachments/BatchEndpointFlow.png" alt="Data flow in Batch Endpoint">